Buying a Car in the Netherlands – Everything You Need to Know

 While heading out to your local dealership is still an option, more and more people are looking to buy a car online in the Netherlands.
 Marketplaats is a vast online marketplace used by the Dutch to buy and sell everything from furniture to electronics, clothes and appliances.
 You can find great deals on cars here too, although assessing the quality of them can be hard and, let’s face it, people will tell you anything to make a sale on the internet.
 You’ll have to do your research, put your bartering hat on and take care of all the administration yourself.
 It’s quite a bit of legwork, that’s for sure.

-We recommend using our trusted partners Bynco, who offer dedicated English-language services to expats buying a car in the Netherlands.
-Their extensive knowledge and continued personal guidance throughout the process makes everything easy and hassle free.
+We recommend using our trusted partners Bynco, who offers dedicated English-language services to expats buying a car in the Netherlands.
+Their extensive knowledge and continued personal guidance throughout the process makes everything easy and hassle-free.
 New and used cars are available (including hybrid and fully electric models) at fixed prices, so you won’t have to bid or haggle with a reluctant seller.
 All the cars are fully inspected, and Bynco will take care of the registration for you.
 Delivery is free within the Netherlands and payment is not finalised until you’re 100% happy with your car.
-There’s a 180-day warranty included in the price and you can even test drive it for up to two weeks before you make a final decision.
+There’s a 12 month warranty included in the price and you can even test drive it for up to two weeks before you make a final decision.
 It’s a quick and efficient way to purchase your car, and better yet, you can do it from the comfort of your own home.

 Now to the nitty gritty: